 Nitrogen Back-up System Operation

-The nitrogen back-up system of BOP control system should include pressure regulation, relief valve protection, and either automatic intervention in the event rig air pressure is interrupted, or be selectively available from the driller’s panel and at least one “safe area” remote panel.
+The nitrogen backup system of the BOP control system should include pressure regulation, relief valve protection, and either automatic intervention in the event rig air pressure is interrupted, or be selectively available from the driller’s panel and at least one “safe area” remote panel.

-- Set Annular Regulator to highest regulated pressure.
+- Set Annular Regulator to the highest regulated pressure.

 - Place Manifold Regulator Bypass Valve in the “HIGH” position.